prysm.polynomials#

 • m (int) – azimuthal order for the cns

-• alphas (numpy.ndarray, optional) – array to store the alpha sums in, the surface is u^2(1-u^2) * (2 * (alphas[0]+alphas[1]) if not None, alphas should be of shape (len(s), *x.shape) see _initialize_alphas if you desire more information
+• alphas (ndarray, optional) – array to store the alpha sums in, the surface is u^2(1-u^2) times 2 times (alphas[0]+alphas[1]) if not None, alphas should have shape (len(s),) followed by x.shape see _initialize_alphas if you desire more information

 Returns:

-array containing components to compute the surface sag sum(cn Qn) = .5 alphas[0] - 2/5 alphas[3], if m=1 and N>2,
+array containing components to compute the surface sag sum(cn Qn) is .5 alphas[0] - 2/5 alphas[3] if m=1 and N>2, and .5 alphas[0] otherwise.

 Return type: